mrirecon/SSA-FARY/README.md

 are required.
 The font can be downloaded by running the _get_font.sh_ script in the _utils_ folder.
 To create the movies _ffmpeg_ [9] is used.

+Please note that BART with GPU support is required.
-Running all scripts will take several days on a multi-core compute system!
+Running all scripts will take more than 24 hours, even on a multi-core compute system!

 If you need further help to run the scripts, I am happy to help you: sebastian.rosenzweig@med.uni-goettingen.de